DeGatchi/career-log/README.md

 - Started writing up NFT AMM, onchain nft creator + selector concepts.
 The NFT AMM forced me to learn (UniswapV2's code)[https://ethereum.org/en/developers/tutorials/uniswap-v2-annotated-code/] in depth.
 This will help w/ creating MEV bots too (super excited .<.)
 - Created a community dev chat, very nice to hang out in and surround myself w/ some like-minded-people (connecting more)
 - Learning more about IPFS + how ERC721s are actually created (https://www.youtube.com/watch?v=fzH7Gjadmj0)

+05/02/2022
+- Determined to learn Rust but have no clue where to start.
+- Studied 1inch + other mev bots for a bit.
+- Wrote sudocode for Charles (my lil arb bot) - a todo + workflow.
+Now I know what I need to do and how to start developing him.
+Gameplan: write in js for v0, get it working the way I want it to, try to optimise it + make it faster or update strategies -> optimise it by turning into Rust +/or add new features over time.